Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Power Allocation Algorithm for CF MIMO-ISAC

-On the other hand, the penalty function does not inherently guarantee that the individual power budget constraints at each transmitter are satisfied during the optimization process.
-As a result, negative PA values may emerge during intermediate iterations.
-These infeasible PA values can lead to misleading CRLB evaluations, such as yielding negative CRLBs instead of infinite ones, thereby artificially satisfying the CRLB constraints.
+Additionally, negative PA values may occur in intermediate iterations.
+Such infeasible values can lead to misleading CRLB evaluations, e.g., producing negative rather than infinite CRLBs, and may thus falsely appear to satisfy the CRLB constraints.
 To prevent unnecessary iterations within the infeasible region and to ensure physically meaningful results, it is essential to enforce non-negative PAs at each iteration step.
-To this end, the step size $\upsilon_i$ needs to satisfy,
+To this end, the step size $\upsilon_i$ needs to satisfy